 This type of soil contains minerals like smectite clays, which absorb a lot of moisture.
 As the expansive soil soaks up water it expands – up to 15 times its dry volume.
 Furthermore, the expanded soil then pushes against your foundation and creates cracks or waterproofing problems.

 In fact, as the expansive soil dries, it shrinks.
 The soil shrinkage gives your foundation room to move around.
-Consequently, this extra room removes the support from your foundation and will cause cracks, settling and other foundation damage.
+Consequently, this extra room removes the support from your foundation and will cause cracks, settling, and other foundation damage.

-Expansive soils have clay minerals which expand when wet.
+Expansive soils have clay minerals that expand when wet.
 Sulfate salts also expand with temperature changes.
 When the soil has a large amount of an expansive mineral or salt, it has the potential for dramatic expansion.

 Therefore, these types of minerals and salts absorb more moisture than other types of minerals, making them responsible for the dramatic expansion and shrinkage you see in clay soils.

 Expansive soils soak up any available water, making it easy to take a look at the water sources around your home to determine if they are playing a part in your foundation problems.
 Here are some helpful tips to ensure your home is prepared.